blockchain/blockchain-wallet-v4-frontend/README.md

 We are using [Codechecks](https://www.codechecks.io/) and [Typecov](https://github.com/codechecks/typecov) for coverage reporting.
 Coverage is automatically analyzed for PRs and the following command is available.
 * `yarn codechecks`

-### Typecov
-It is recommended that you install the VSCode plugin for Typecov reporting so you can see any (no pun intended) errors inline.
-You can find that [here](https://marketplace.visualstudio.com/items?itemName=york-yao.vscode-type-coverage)

 ## Code Bundle Analysis/Reports
 To visualize and interact with the tree of the production code bundles files:
  * `yarn analyze`